 Third set comments.

-Bigger syllogisms hold more information, so they can deal with bigger, more complicated situations, or deal with regular situations at a higher precision.
+Bigger syllogisms hold more information, so they can deal with bigger, more complicated situations, or deal with simple situations at a higher precision.
 If a proof is complex - the premises themselves have proof structures that ought to be held in mind - it can get huge.

 I had no issues stretching to accommodate syllogisms that were essentially isomorphic to reality.
 On the contrary, the stretching sensation is pleasant, especially when a model can be fully grasped.
 I can't guarantee you'll have the same experience, though.